Acupuncture for Insomnia & Sleep Issues

 Insomnia & Sleep Issues: An Overview

-Sleep problems affect millions of people in London and can have a profound impact on daily life.
 For some, the difficulty lies in falling asleep, while for others it’s waking in the middle of the night and being unable to drift back off.
-Over time, disrupted sleep can take a serious toll — leading to fatigue, low mood, irritability, poor concentration, and a general feeling of being “run down.”
+Over time, disrupted sleep can take a serious toll leading to fatigue, low mood, irritability, poor concentration and a general feeling of being “run down.”

-Insomnia and sleep issue can also make existing stress, anxiety, or health issues worse, creating a frustrating cycle that’s hard to break.
-Good-quality sleep is one of the body’s most essential healing tools, and restoring it can transform both physical and emotional wellbeing.
+Insomnia and sleep issue can also make existing stress, anxiety or health issues worse, creating a frustrating cycle that’s hard to break.
+Good quality sleep is one of the body’s most essential healing tools and restoring it can transform both physical and emotional wellbeing.

 Insomnia & Sleep Issues from a Western Perspective

-From a Western perspective, insomnia is often linked to stress, anxiety, hormonal imbalance, or over-activation of the nervous system — the body simply forgetting how to “power down.”
+From a Western perspective, insomnia is often linked to stress, anxiety, hormonal imbalance or over-activation of the nervous system - the body simply forgetting how to “power down.”

-As a result, many patients seek a more natural approach — one that gently restores the body’s innate ability to relax, switch off, and find true rest.
+As a result, many patients seek a more natural approach, one that gently restores the body’s innate ability to relax, switch off and find true rest.

 A Five-Element Perspective on Insomnia & Sleep Issues